 Finding your perfect filtration system

-At Swell UK, we know every pond has different needs, and the right filtration makes all the difference.
-Whether you're keeping goldfish in a small pond, or managing a large, well-stocked set up, there's a system that has been built to suit your needs.
+At Swell UK, we know every pond has different needs, and the right system makes all the difference.
+Whether you're keeping goldfish in a small pond, or managing a large, well-stocked set up, there's a model that has been designed to suit your needs.

 From compact units for discretion, to large, powerful models, our range covers every type of pond and budget.
 Add a UV unit and you'll be well on your way to crystal clear water, and a healthy environment to support aquatic life.